jamieqianhui/jamieqianhui.github.io/_posts/2022-03-06-Exponential-Smoothing-in-R.markdown

 layout: post
 title:  "Exponential Smoothing Model for analyzing time series data"
 date:   2022-03-06 15:53:58 +0800
-categories: R ExponentialSmoothing
+categories: R TimeSeries
 ---

 As part of my analytics master studies, I took a module which covered a topic on how to build an **exponential smoothing model** to help us make a judgment of whether the unofficial end of summer has gotten later in Atlanta, Georgia, United States.
-I've learnt a great deal from this course and would like to share some of the key takeaways that I've understood from the module.
+I've learnt a great deal from this course and would like to share some of the takeaways that I've understood from the module.
 In one of the weekly homework, we are tasked to determine whether the summer period has ended later over the 20 years, using daily high temperature data for Atlanta (July through October) and by coding in R. Click on *'Read more'* below to continue reading this post!

 {: class="table-of-content"}
 * TOC
 {:toc}

-Well, to honor the learning process, I will not be sharing the completed codes in R on how I finished the assignment.
+Well, to honor the learning process, I will **not** be sharing the completed codes in R on how I finished the assignment.
 Instead, I will be sharing on the key concepts and logic flow on what I learnt, how I approach the assignment and eventually derived at the solution.

 ## Using Exponential Smoothing Model to determine temperature change (time series data)